BananaJama/New-Identity/README.md

 # New-Identity
-Random name generator run as an AZ Function
+Random Identity generator running as an Azure Function

 Public Azure app to generate a random identity for use in whatever you want.
 Returns the following: